sparshgup/data-science-olin-s2025/challenges/c04-gapminder-assignment.md

   than in other continents.
 - Africa has the lowest median GDP per capita, with most values concentrated below \$1000.
-- Europe’s median GDP per capita distribution is notably higher.
+- Oceania’s median GDP per capita distribution is notably higher than all the other continents.
 - Asia has a greater range between the 25th and 75th percentiles compared to other continents, indicating a greater variation within the GDP per capita of countries in Asia.
-- Oceania appears to have a high and similar GDP per capita.
 - The most extreme outlier is in Asia, with a GDP per capita significantly higher than the rest of the dataset.
 A few outliers also exist in the Americas, likely representing wealthier countries.